 It’s a crucial stronghold for the endangered Grevy’s zebra, supporting around 400 individuals.
 It also provides sanctuary to significant numbers of Black and White rhinos and an easily spotted population of the localized Sitatunga antelope.
 Other wildlife includes elephant, lion, leopard, Spotted hyena, and a semi-resident pack of African wild dogs.

 Remote and pristine, Northern Laikipia is carved up into a patchwork of community and private conservancies fronting the spectacular Ewaso Nyiro Gorge.
 The bush here is thicker and scrubbier than it is in the south, and while the Big Five are all present, densities are pretty low.

 As a result, lodges tend to focus more on walking safaris than on motorized game viewing, making it an ideal bush retreat at the end of a longer safari in Kenya and offering an opportunity to concentrate on smaller mammals and exceptional birdlife.

-Maralal, the informal capital of the Samburu people and gateway town to remote Lake Turkana, is perched at an altitude of 1,965m on the northern edge of the Laikipia Plateau.
-Its annual Camel Derby, held over the second weekend in August, is popular both with residents and with foreign visitors.
+Maralal, the informal capital of the Samburu people and gateway town to remote Lake Turkana, is perched at an altitude of 1,965m (6447ft) on the northern edge of the Laikipia Plateau.
+Its annual Camel Derby, held over the second weekend in August, is popular with residents and foreign visitors to Kenya.